-- Suspension, revocation, or denial of a driver's license - Loss of eligibility for federal financial aid or other federal benefits - Property seizure - Mandated community service - Felony conviction that may result in 20-50 years imprisonment at hard labor without benefit of parole - Monetary fines
+- Suspension, revocation, or denial of a driver's license

+- Property seizure

+- Mandated community service

+- Felony conviction that may result in 20-50 years imprisonment at hard labor without benefit of parole

+- Monetary fines

 In addition to local and state authorities, the federal government have four agencies (the Drug Enforcement Agency, U.S. Customs Services, Federal Bureau of Investigation, and the U.S. Coast Guard) engaged in combating illicit drugs.
 Once should be aware that: